Skip to main content

 What was your team’s highlight of the project?

-If you missed last week's Project of the Week with HBA's outstanding Ultima click here to see more
+If you missed last week's Project of the Week with the illustrious Mayfair apartment by 1.61 London, click here to see more.

 Entries were received, finalists deliberated and the winners of the SBID International Design Awards 2017 have been announced!
 Click here to see the full list.